HassanIftikhar013/HassanIftikhar.github.io/README.md

 ---

-## 📈 Research Projects Project

-- 2 years of academic experience in data analysis, with expertise in data cleaning, transformation, and wrangling using **Python (Pandas, NumPy)** and **SQL**
-- Skilled in creating **interactive dashboards** using Tableau and Power BI to communicate insights and support business decisions
-- Strong knowledge of statistical analysis and forecasting techniques
-- Experience working with cross-functional teams in agile environments

----

 ## 🧪 Research Projects

-> 🔽 You can replace the `images/*.png` paths with actual thumbnails from your figures or posters.

 ### 1️⃣ DIME – Deep Learning Driven Inversion Framework for Shear Modulus Estimation in MRE